 I was inspired to make focaccia after watching Salt Fat Acid Heat, though a sourdough rise makes this focaccia fairly different from a quick yeast risen focaccia.
 The result is more of a Tuscan-style focaccia.
 The long sourdough rise makes it chewier and less fluffy than typical North American focaccia.

 For fluffier focaccia with sourdough flavor, add 1 tsp of instant yeast with the starter and reduce the initial rise to just 2 hours.

 While focaccia is delicious as an accompaniment for a meal, I like to turn it into a snack or appetizer by adding some toppings.

-When adding toppings to focaccia, you can either make one big one, as described in the recipe, or make several smaller rounds.
+When adding toppings to focaccia, you can either make one big focaccia, as described in the recipe or make several smaller rounds.